 An infobox is a template used to collect and present a subset of information about its subject.
-It can be described as structured document containing a set of attribute-value pairs, and in Wikipedia, it represents a summary of information about the subject of an article.
+It can be described as a structured document containing a set of attribute-value pairs, and in Wikipedia, it represents a summary of information about the subject of an article.

 [To know more about infobox, Click here]

-Web Scraping is a mechanism which helps to extract large amounts of data from websites whereby the data is extracted and saved to a local file in your computer or to a database in table (spreadsheet) format.
+Web Scraping is a mechanism that helps to extract large amounts of data from websites whereby the data is extracted and saved to a local file in your computer or to a database in table (spreadsheet) format.

-Sometimes, there is a need for scraping content of a Wikipedia page, while we are developing any project or using somewhere else.
+Sometimes, there is a need for scraping the content of a Wikipedia page, while we are developing any project or using it somewhere else.
 In this article, I’ll tell how to extract contents of the Wikipedia’s Infobox.

 Basically, We can use two Python modules for scraping data:

-Urllib2: It is a Python module which can be used for fetching URLs. urllib2 is a Python module for fetching URLs.
+Urllib2: It is a Python module that can be used for fetching URLs. urllib2 is a Python module for fetching URLs.
 It offers a very simple interface, in the form of the urlopen function.
 This is capable of fetching URLs using a variety of different protocols.
 For more detail refer to the documentation page.

 BeautifulSoup: It is an incredible tool for pulling out information from a webpage.
-You can use it to extract tables, lists, paragraph and you can also put filters to extract information from web pages.
+You can use it to extract tables, lists, paragraphs and you can also put filters to extract information from web pages.
 Look at the documentation page of BeautifulSoup

 Steps for the following: